polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 <img width="500px" src="./readme-image/dino-2.png">
 <div>

-+ The Spectrum Page: it provides an immersive audio-visual experience by representing sounds as visual spectra.
++ The performance page: it provides an immersive audio-visual experience by representing sounds as visual spectra.
 + Following the instructions, click the button and share the entire screen and system audio.
 + Additionally, we prepare a short mario audio for beginners to follow.
 <div>